Leo Koretz

-Leopold Koretz (1879–1925) was an American lawyer and stockbroker who ran an elaborate Ponzi scheme in Chicago, called the "Bayano oil fraud," which garnered an estimated $30 million (about $450 million today) from dozens of investors in Chicago.
-The scheme used fraudulent claims of oil interests in Panama in a criminal career that predated his contemporary, Charles Ponzi.
+Leopold Koretz (1879–1925) was an American lawyer who ran an elaborate Ponzi scheme in Chicago, called the "Bayano oil fraud," which garnered an estimated $30 million (about $450 million today) from dozens of investors in Chicago.
+The scheme used fraudulent claims of oil interests in Panama in a criminal career that predated and outlasted his contemporary, Charles Ponzi.
 Koretz was so trusted and admired that after Ponzi's fraud was exposed in 1920, his investors nicknamed him "Our Ponzi," never suspecting they were being duped as well.

 Early life and family

 Leopold Koretz was born to German Jewish parents on July 30, 1879, in Rokycany, Bohemia, the seventh of nine children.
 He arrived in the United States in 1887, at age 8.

 The family settled in Chicago.
-Koretz was a star debater at Lakeview High School.
+Koretz, who preferred the name Leo, was a star debater at Lakeview High School.
 He studied at night and graduated from the Chicago-Kent College of Law in June 1901.